The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 \end{proof}

-\begin{corollary} The cheapest ticket problem is NP-hard for a zone tariff without double counting, even if the price function is strictly increasing and the no-stopover property is satisfied. \end{corollary} \begin{proof} Solving the cheapest ticket problem with a strictly increasing price function that satisfies the no-stopover property is equivalent to finding a path which visits a minimum number of zones (Lemma~\ref{zone no double Cor Eig3}).
+\begin{corollary} The cheapest ticket problem is NP-hard for a zone tariff with single counting, even if the price function is strictly increasing and the no-stopover property is satisfied. \end{corollary} \begin{proof} Solving the cheapest ticket problem with a strictly increasing price function that satisfies the no-stopover property is equivalent to finding a path which traverses a minimum number of zones (Lemma~\ref{zone no double Cor Eig3}).
 Hence, the result follows from Theorem~\ref{zone no double Thm NP-complete}. \end{proof}

 We now investigate special cases in which the problem can nevertheless be solved in polynomial time.